spring-io/spring-github-workflows/README.md

 - Call Maven or Gradle (according to the workflow choice for the project in the repository) with the release version extracted from the previous job.
 This job stages released artifacts using JFrog Artifactory plugin into `libs-staging-local` repository on Spring Artifactory and commits `Next development version` to the branch we are releasing against
 - The next job is to [verify staged artifacts](#verify-staged-artifacts)
-- When verification is successful, next job promotes release from staging either to `libs-milestone-local` or `libs-release-local` (by default) (and Maven Central) according to the releasing version schema
+- When verification is successful, next job promotes release from staging either to `libs-milestone-local` or `libs-release-local` (by default) (and optional to Maven Central: if `OSSRH_STAGING_PROFILE_NAME` secret is provided) according to the releasing version schema
 - Then [spring-finalize-release.yml](.github/workflows/spring-finalize-release.yml) job is executed, which generates release notes using [Spring Changelog Generator](https://github.com/spring-io/github-changelog-generator) excluding repository admins from `Contributors` section.
 The `gh release create` command is performed on a tag for just released version.
 And in the end the milestone is closed and specific Google Space is notified about release (if `SPRING_RELEASE_CHAT_WEBHOOK_URL` secret is present in the repository).